iLucasPires/fract_ol/README.md

 ## Mandatory part

-- [x] The project must be written in accordance with the Norm.
 - [x] The executable file must be named fractol.
 - [x] The project must be written in accordance with the Norm.
 - [x] The executable must be able to display at least the Mandelbrot and Julia sets.